marianqian/calc_data/README.md

 ## Calcification Density (version 2)
 ### Description
 Experimented with the density setting in MC-GPU to see whether the brightness had an impact on the confidence score.
 The density values we tested were from 1.5 to 2.0 g/cm^3, and a lower density results in a dimmer image where the calcifications do not show up as bright.
-We used 10 different phantoms with 5 clusters placed in the same location (along the middle of the breast), but the individual calcification locations were different.
+We used 10 different phantoms with 15 clusters placed in the same location (in 3 rows by 5 columns), but the individual calcification locations were different.
 The clusters were of 10 mm sized and 40 calcifications.
-The averages were based on 10 values in the same column across the 10 different breast phantoms.
+The averages were based on 10 values in the same 5 column across the 10 different breast phantoms **in the middle row**.
 Images located [here](https://github.com/marianqian/cluster_generation_data/tree/master/calc_density/calc_density_v2).

 ### Specifications
 1. Calc size: varied between 3-9 voxels (mixed)